- Find out if you need planning permission

-- Quote your planning application reference number on any documents you send
+- Quote your original application reference number on any documents you send

 - Include a scale bar on all plans

-- Plans should be correctly named, for example, "elevation plan", "site plan", "floor plan"
+- Plans should be correctly named, for example, "elevation", "site plan", "floor plan"

-- Revised plans should use the original description and include a date of the revision
+- Revised plans should use the original description and be correctly titled as such, drawing number followed by 'Rev A/B/C as appropriate' and include a date of the revision

 - The date you send any additional information should be clearly marked on plans

 - Requests for minor changes must also be sent to our ePlanning Centre

 If you are unable to use the PSAD online form in the new portal, you can email or post the information to our ePlanning Centre.
 Contact details are further down this page.